yanarchy/evolution-of-salaryman/README.md

 ## Advanced Requirements

-- [ ] Write tests to refactor this into
+- [ ] Write tests to refactor this to use prototypes